Frequently Asked QuestionsYou aren't the only one wondering!

 If I come to the Cruise, where can I find a place to stay or eat?

-One thing that you’ll love about the Cruise – in addition to all of the awesome classics – is the multitude of businesses along 28th Street.
+One thing that you’ll love about the Cruise – in addition to all of the awesome classic cars – is the multitude of businesses along 28th Street.
 There are dozens of hotels and restaurants throughout the area – lots of them right on 28th Street!
 Many of them have great specials for Metro Cruise visitors – be sure to ask.